Grants and Scholarships

 801-567-1355

-More (including four years more) on SORE – Jimmy Welch, Jim O’Connell, R. Calvin Rasmussen
+More (including four years more) on SORE – Jim O’Connell, R. Calvin Rasmussen

 Nothing more welcome than good news, and this is a short account of some good news for members of the Cleaning Equipment Trade Association (CETA):